ian9696/Sudoku-Solver/README.md

 0 0 5 0 0 1 7 4 0
 2 0 7 0 8 0 0 5 0
 ```
-0's in the Sudoku puzzle indicate empty cells.

 Run the solver.
 ```
 ./solver <Sudoku.in> <Sudoku.out>
 ```
-<Sudoku.in> is the Sudoku puzzle.

-The Solver will auto-detect the size of the puzzle and find a solution.
+The solver will read from <Sudoku.in> and auto-detect the size of the puzzle.

-The solution is written to <Sudoku.out>, which looks like the following.
+A solution is written to <Sudoku.out>, which looks like the following.
 ```
  3  4  1  8  9  2  6  7  5
  6  5  9  7  4  3  8  1  2